February 23, 2016 by Ed Kennedy

 Through a greater reach of bodies like the Mine Health and Safety Council there is a practical and straightforward avenue for African nations to grow their mining sectors safety, and therefore their sustainability as an entity.
 While this does not provide a catch all answer for other issues – nor can it address the dangers posed by nations betting too much of their future on present mining wealth – a more secure structure of industry does bring it the capacity to more effectively weather economic upheaval.
 As a region with a clear and immense potential for rapid growth in the future both in mining and beyond, the greatest challenge issue for Africa now may ultimately be not worrying about the prospect of a bright future; but just ensure the infrastructure is in place to sustain it once it arrives.

-This piece written by Ed Kennedy and published by the Editorial Board of the Africa Times on February 23 2016.Ed Kennedy is a journalist and web designer proudly from Melbourne, Australia.
+This piece written by Ed Kennedy and published by the Editorial Board of the Africa Times on February 23 2016.Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
 Say hi to Ed via firstname.lastname@example.org or on Twitter @Edkennedy01